-The person responsible for placing a cosmetic product in the market is defined in the Regulations as a locally registered company who is instrumental in causing the cosmetic product to be available for sale in Singapore which may be an importer, a manufacturer, a distributor or a retailer.
+The person responsible for placing a cosmetic product in the market is the company who is instrumental in causing the cosmetic product to be available for sale in Singapore which may be an importer, a manufacturer, a distributor or a retailer.
+The company has to be a company that is registered with the Accounting and Corporate Regulatory Authority.